 Touching or otherwise interfering with lights, cameras or other studio equipment.

-You must inform a tournament administrator if you witness an inappropriate or suspicious behavior as soon as possible.
+You must inform a tournament administrator if you witness an inappropriate or suspicious behaviour as soon as possible.
 Picture (screenshots) proof or video (screen recording) proof are highly recommended to facilitate the resolution of the problem.
 Any player who violates these rules may be disqualified or sanctioned.
 Warnings and sanctions may lead to the immediate disqualification and removal of the player and his team from the tournament and/or the Frag event.
 This decision will be at the discretion of Frag.
-You can talk to your Tournament Administrator if you see any improper or suspicious behavior.
+You can talk to your Tournament Administrator if you see any improper or suspicious behaviour.